fleetdm/fleet/handbook/engineering/tuf.md

 2. The offline Ubuntu bootable USB drive is turned on.

 3. The root keys USB drive is connected to the Ubuntu bootable instance.
+Before proceeding, make two backups of the root keys on USB drives for safe keeping.
+They will be deleted when the root keys have been successfully rotated.

 4. Add three new root keys using the steps documented in creating a new TUF repo.